BlueBirdBack/100-Days-of-GPTs/Day-54-Journey-Prompter.md

 ### Conversation starters

-- To begin, upload an image
+- Upload an image to get started
 - Enter any text to start

 ### Knowledge